markstanl/DeterminantCalculator/README.md

 ## Determinant Summation
 ### Runtime Complexity: O(n!)
-This is a bit slower than the cofactor expansion, likely by my own doing, as it needs to calculate all permutations, which takes O(n!) n being the length of the matrix, then solve the signs for the permutations, which is O(n!), n being the length of a matrix again, and then sums the matrix up from there
+The algorithm I used can likely be implemented a little bit better.
+Fundamentally the runtime complexity is O(n!), but my implementation takes O(n!) to calculate the permutations, O(n!) to calculate the signs of each permutation, then O(n!) again to calculate the sums.
+This can be made better by finding the sign during the permutation generator

 ## Cofactor Expansion
 ### Runtime Complexity: O(n!)